ABOUT US

 James

-• Avatar Richard Middleton ★★★★★ 10 months ago
+• Avatar Richard Middleton ★★★★★ a year ago

 For my first piece of fine furniture, I decided to reproduce a wooden wheel barrow I had allow to fall to bits in my garden.